OpenShiftDemos/containerizing-apps-2021/workshop/content/exercise2.md

 $ curl -L http://localhost:<port>/
 ```

+**_NOTE:_** If you see a `connection refused` message, it may be because the
+processes inside the container are still starting.
+Try again in a moment.

 ## Review Dockerfile practices

 So we have built a monolithic application using a somewhat complicated